psth2876/student_analysis/README.md

 ![image](https://user-images.githubusercontent.com/23220212/178695975-6a2a510d-37ea-4299-a64f-b00a8ad74223.png)

-*Figure 37: Heatmap displaying correlation between different variables.*
+*Figure: Heatmap displaying correlation between different variables.*

 ## 4\.
 Data Exploration and Visualization